aeternity/protocol/consensus/miner_signalled_consensus.md

 The value in the key block header field `info`:
 - Uses the whole field `info` i.e. is not a bitmask.
 - Is meant to be a pseudorandom number, so to limit the risk of the same value being used by simultaneous competing consensus protocol proposals.
-- Is part of the validation rules of the consensus protocol on the "signalling" block interval.
+- Is part of the validation rules of the new consensus protocol on the "signalling" block interval.
 - Is user configurable.

 ### Parameters